opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 - *Browse page* permission:

   - For a private page, the *Browse page* permission gives access to that page, hence the importance of adding users to the security management section, otherwise nobody (except users with the general domain-level *Browse all pages*) can access the page and its content.
-  - For a public page, the *Browse page* permission doesn't change much to the access security of that page because it is already accessible by anybody who has access to the domain.
+  - For a public page, the *Browse page* permission doesn't change anything to the access security of that page because it is already accessible by anybody who has access to the domain.

 - *Edit page* permission: this permission is relevant for both private and public pages and gives edition rights on the page to any user/group of users added to the security management section of the page and granted with this *Edit page* permission.